christian-taillon/kali-linux-cheatsheet/README.md

 <p>Use -t to limit concurrent connections, example: -t 15</p>
 <h2>Password Cracking</h2>
 <h3>John The Ripper – JTR</h3>
 <p>John the Ripper is different from tools like Hydra.
 Hydra does blind brute-forcing by trying username/password combinations on a service daemon like ftp server or telnet server.
-John however needs the hash first.
-So the greater challenge for a hacker is to first get the hash that is to be cracked.
-Now a days hashes are more easily crackable using free rainbow tables available online.
-Just go to one of the sites, submit the hash and if the hash is made of a common word, then the site would show the word almost instantly.
-Rainbow tables basically store common words and their hashes in a large database.
-Larger the database, more the words covered.</p>
+John however needs the hash first.</p>
 <table>
 <thead>
 <tr>